 This campaign’s ads were viewed 16,190 times by 12,586 unique users.
 16,190/12,586 = 1.29

 For example, there’s no guarantee that everyone reached by your ads has seen them exactly 2 times.
-One user could have see your ad 3 times and another just once.
+One user could have seen your ad 3 times and another just once.

 Ok, so that’s the theory, but why does this matter at all for your campaigns’ optimization?

 1) Banner Blindness

-And what’s worse is that after a while the brain develops a sort of self defense mechanism: it completely filters out banners from the content it’s viewing.
+And what’s worse is that after a while the brain develops a sort of self-defense mechanism: it completely filters out banners from the content it’s viewing.

 As soon as the brain starts to understand that there are banners in a specific position of a website or identifies a design as a banner, it filters it out, as if it never saw it.
 Ouch!
 That’s clearly bad for our Click-Through rate.